pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We should have seen the manager by now, she's late.
 * You need to have seen the news to know what is going on.

----

-Ana: Did you go see the big Christmas tree?

-Bob: No, we didn't have time to see it.

----

 ## seek seek sought (irr)
 * I have sought my keys for the last two hours.